daodaokami/FeaturesAbout/README.md

 # FeaturesAbout
 	contains lots of features like sift, surf, orb, fast, harris, HOG

 	compare some good features detector with difference env.

+	thanks the deepblue for original code.